 Each type of data requires varying levels of governance which plays into your overall implementation initiative.
 Once governance levels are established, best practices ensure stronger data systems across your entire organization.
 With governed and trusted data, anything can happen.

-To learn more about how data governance can optimize your BI and analytics impact, read my more in-depth eBook and download your copy below.
+To learn more about how data governance can optimize your BI and analytics impact, read my more in-depth guide and download your copy below.